swansonk14/p_tqdm/README.md

 # added == ['1a', '2b', '3c']
 ```

-If the lists are much larger or the computation is more intense, parallelism becomes a necessity.
+But if the lists are much larger or the computation is more intense, parallelism becomes a necessity.
 However, the syntax is often cumbersome. `p_tqdm` makes it easy and adds a progress bar too.

 ```python
 from p_tqdm import p_map